 X and Y axis are powered by 2 stepper motors each, and a single stepper for the Z axis.
 The standard would be NEMA 17 in any torque preferably 42 OZ/in and above (the kit come with 76 OZ/in).
 No need for NEMA 23’s or their required larger drivers, torque is not one of this machines issues.

-Belts are used for there accuracy and price.
+Belts are used for their accuracy and price.
 Small belts are used because each axis has two of them.
 Ballscrews are expensive, require tuning, and periodic maintenance / adjustments.

 - This is all controlled by any control board you like.
 The UltiMachine boards are recommended for the improved design and robust safety features.
 You can still use the common Ramps 1.4 or any others boards as well.
 There are other Marlin based boards, GRBL, and regular CNC boards as well.

 - There are plenty of free or really inexpensive software options available for 3D printing, CAM, and CAD.
 I suggest Fusion 360, Repetier-host, ESTLCam, etc.